Leading Massage Therapist in Chicago, IL

 Myth #2.
 Every Massage is the Same.
 This could not be more wrong!
 A Chicago, IL massage therapist from Taylor Rehabilitation and Wellness Center is trained in many different types of massages, and each type of massage is uniquely designed to combat certain ailments.
 For example, many massages you might get at your local spa are designed to help reduce stress and promote a relaxing environment.
 On the other hand, massages used in physical therapy can help patients with their injuries and help heal them, so they are more mobile and flexible.

 Myth #3.
 If You Aren’t Sore the Next Day, It Was Not a Good Massage.
 While it’s true that many people feel sore the next day, this will vary from person to person and massage to massage.
 If a person has particularly sensitive skin, they may feel it more the next day.
 Similarly, if someone had a deep tissue massage, they may also feel soreness the next day.
 However, a lack of soreness is not indicative that your massage therapist failed to perform their job correctly.

 Myth #4.
 It’s Good If the Massage Causes Pain.
 This is certainly not true!
 Your body is releasing pain signals for a reason, and even if you are getting a deep tissue massage, you should not be experiencing pain.
 While there is such a thing as a “good hurt” while getting a massage, if you experience any unbearable pain, you should notify your massage therapist immediately, not endure it.

 Myth #5.
 Massages Will Rid of Your Body of Cellulite.
 Unfortunately, those stubborn lumps and bumps are not something that a massage can get rid of.
 While massages increase blood flow and can make the skin appear plumper—thus temporarily making cellulite appear to improve—a massage cannot get rid of cellulite.
-This is likely the cause of your genes, and you can adjust it through workouts.
+This is likely the cause of your genes, and you can adjust it through workouts or body contouring.

 Massage Therapy FAQ’s